RekGRpth/ngx_pq_module/README.md

 # or
 location =/postgres {
     pq_pass postgres; # upstream is postgres
-    pq_query "SELECT $1, $2::text" str::25 $arg output=plain; # extended query with two arguments: first query argument is str and its oid is 25 (TEXTOID) and second query argument is taken from $arg variable and auto oid and plain output type
+    pq_query "SELECT $1, $2::text" string::25 $arg output=plain; # prepare and execute extended query with two arguments (first argument is string and its oid is 25 (TEXTOID) and second argument is taken from $arg variable and auto oid) and plain output type
 }
 ```